Complete Guide to Hiroshima Japan

 The Hiroshima Peace Memorial Museum

-The Hiroshima Peace Memorial Museum was very well done and told the story of Hiroshima and the atomic bomb in a truthful and unbiased manner.
+The Hiroshima Peace Memorial Museum was very well done and told the story of Hiroshima and the atomic bomb victims in a truthful and unbiased manner.
 I was worried about it being too traumatic or gruesome since we visited with children, but I thought it was very well done and evoked compassion and understanding.

 The museum recounts personal stories and narratives from victims of the bombing, their lives before and after the bombing, and also efforts to promote peace afterward.